Achievable logoAchievable logo

 Starting position (athlete):

-• Grasp bar with closed, pronated grip
+• Grasp the bar with a closed, pronated grip.

 Starting position (two spotters):